yeecode/ObjectLogger/README.md

 [中文说明](./README_CN.md)

-The simple and easy-to-use object log system, supports writing and querying of object attribute changes.
+The powerful and easy-to-use object log system, supports writing and querying of object attribute changes.

 A lot of system need to log the change of objects: